-137 The administrative actions that may result from UPIC investigations include automated edits, non-automated reviews (Appendix B-1 Section 2.3) provider enrollment revocations and deactivations (Appendix B-1 Section 3), payment suspensions, post-payment reviews (Appendix B-1 Section 5.6), and referrals to law enforcement (Appendix B-1 Section 9.1).
+&lt;sup>147 The administrative actions that may result from UPIC investigations include automated edits, non-automated reviews (Appendix B Section 3.3) provider enrollment revocations and deactivations (Appendix B Section 4), payment suspensions (Appendix B Section 8.1), post-payment reviews (Appendix B Section 5.6), and referrals to law enforcement (Appendix B Section 9.1).

-Depending on the jurisdiction, a UPIC may install DME automated edits in VMS, the system that processes DME claims.
+&lt;sup>148 Depending on the jurisdiction, a UPIC may install DME automated edits in VMS, the system that processes DME claims.

-139 CMS does not currently have a comprehensive way to determine if a UPIC denial is the system's highest priority reason for denying the claim line in VMS.
+&lt;sup>149 CMS does not currently have a comprehensive way to determine if a UPIC denial is the system's highest priority reason for denying the claim line in VMS.
 Partially to this end, CMS excludes from savings those claim lines denied as duplicates, since that is a higher priority reason over UPIC automated edit denials.

-Unlike MCS and VMS, FISS reimburses services at either the claim (e.g., for Part A inpatient services) or claim line level (e.g., for outpatient services).
-Accordingly, CMS identifies UPIC automated denials as those denied claims or claim lines with a UPIC-specific code as the denial reason and a UPIC-specific edit reason code or PIMR code indicative of automated review.
-140 For services subject to claim-level reimbursement, CMS identifies denials at the claim level.
-For services subject to claim-line-level reimbursement, CMS identifies denials at either the claim 141 or claim line level.
-142
+automated denials as those denied claims or claim lines with a UPIC-specific code as the denial reason and a UPIC-specific edit reason code or PIMR code indicative of automated review.
+For services subject to claim-level reimbursement, CMS identifies denials at the claim level.
+For services subject to claim-line-level reimbursement, CMS identifies denials at either the claim or claim line level.